 Short sentences are more compelling than long sentences.

 A story loses steam with verbiage.
 Short sentences are easier to perceive, something that bookworms appreciate.
 Avoid trying to pack too much into a line.
 Every sentence should include one thought or idea.
+Try to put it into story form, as people connect with stories more often.

 Compose short paragraphs.